krishna-waidande/krishna-waidande.github.io/Email.md

 ## Dont's

-+ Dont make mistakes Spelling, Grammer, Punctuation, Capatalization
++ Dont make mistakes like spelling, grammer, punctuation, capatalization.

-+ Don't write long emails. it should contain 2 paragraphs.
++ Don't write long emails.
+It should contain 2-3 paragraphs.

-+ Dont compalint or blame in the email
++ Dont complaint or blame in the email.

 + Dont address the email until it is written ( It mean don't use send button untill it is checked.)

 ## How to organize email

-+ Be brief. you are not writing a book. so keep email shorten it should not exceeds more that 3 paragraphs.

 + After writing emails, come back and again read the whole email.
 Edit the words and try to short them.